Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-The Mayo Clinic says these signs can include:
+The Mayo Clinic says these symptoms can include:

 If you have risk factors for osteoporosis, talk with your doctor about prevention strategies that may be right for you.
 Your doctor may suggest a bone density test to see how your bones are doing.